irsol/udacity-data-foundations-nd/lesson4/design.md

  **Life Factor** = size of effect shown in graphic/size of effect shown in data
  * by effect, means the difference you're comparing.
 For example with a bar chart: how much taller a right bar is than a left bar.

  In words, the lie factor is the relative change shown in the graphic divided by the actual relative change in the data.
 Ideally, the lie factor should be 1: any other value means that there is some mismatch in the ratio of depicted change to actual change.

+ Recap: When the lie factor is greater than 1, we are making an effect larger than it actually is 		 and factors less than 1 are hiding the magnitude of an effect.

+Example of a good visualization of the data from a design, following the principles of:
+ 1. reducing chart junk
+ 2. maintaining a high data-ink ratio
+ 3. maintaining data integrity
+ 4. using length to show changes and differences rather than areas